Sunday, May 5, 1:00-5:00 PM

 William C. Kirby is Spangler Family Professor of Business Administration at Harvard Business School and T. M. Chang Professor of China Studies at Harvard University.
 He is a University Distinguished Service Professor.
 Professor Kirby serves as Chairman of the Harvard China Fund, the University’s academic venture fund for China, and Faculty Chair of the Harvard Center Shanghai, Harvard’s first University-wide center located outside the United States.
 A historian by training, Professor Kirby examines contemporary China’s business, economic, and political development in an international context.
 He has authored or co-authored more than fifty HBS cases on business in China.
 His most recent book is Can China Lead?
 (Harvard Business Review Press).

-Li Chenjian is a principal investigator at the IDG McGovern Institute for Brain Research at Peking University and is currently the Vice Provost of Peking University and Associate Dean of the School of Life Sciences.
+LI Chenjian is a principal investigator at the IDG McGovern Institute for Brain Research at Peking University and Peking University Chair Professor.
+Until mid-2018, he was the Vice Provost of Peking University and Associate Dean of the School of Life Sciences.
 In addition to his scientific initiatives, Dr. Li has been a steadfast advocate for education reform in China.
 Dr. Li received his undergraduate education from Beijing University and Peking Union Medical College and later obtained his PhD in molecular neurobiology from Purdue University in West Lafayette, IN.
 Dr. Li is also the recipient of numerous prestigious research grants and awards, including the National Research Service Award and the C.H.
 Li Memorial Award.
 He has also won grants from the Michael J. Fox, Hereditary Disease, and Dana Foundations and has received support from the National Institute of Health and the National Institute of Neurological Disorders and Stroke.

-Lydia H. Liu is the Wun Tsun Tam Professor in the Humanities; Director, Institute for Comparative Literature and Society.
+Lydia H. Liu is the Wun Tsun Tam Professor in the Humanities; Director, Institute for Comparative Literature and Society at Columbia University.
 Her research centers on modern China, cross-cultural exchange, and global transformation in modern history, with a focus on the movement of words, theories, and artifacts across national boundaries and on the evolution of writing, textuality, and media technology.
 Her most recent book is The Birth of Chinese Feminism: Essential Texts in Transnational Feminism (co-author with Rebecca Karl and Dorothy Ko, Columbia, 2013)

 Viren Murthy is an Associate Professor of History at the University of Wisconsin-Madison.
 His work probes the historical conditions for the possibility of philosophy and politics in the modern world and in East Asia in particular.
 He is generally interested in the attempts of East Asian intellectuals to resist modernity through reviving premodern philosophies and religions, such as Buddhism.
 He is the author of many books including The Challenge of Linear Time: Nationhood and the Politics of History in East Asia (Brill, 2014).